TBSniller/piccap/README.md

 You should also know what you are doing and should have basic knowledge about all this root stuff, because you can brick your TV and I wouldn't take any responsibilty if you did so.
 Mainly this isn't the case, but you have been warned.

 ### After first start
 Wait a few secounds to let the service elevate root permissions through the Homebrew Channel-Service.
 After that a full reboot (no powercycle) of your TV might be neccessary.
-You can simply use the reboot button.
+You can simply use the reboot button on settings page.

-### Old TV, new TV?
+### Capture backends?
-Actually we reversed four different librarys which are used by LG TVs to capture the screen.
+Actually we reversed a few different librarys which are used by LG TVs to capture the screen.
 That's why this app covers different ways of handling these librarys.
 You can take a look at here to get an idea: https://github.com/webosbrew/hyperion-webos/tree/main#backends

 ### How to use
-Simply fill in your parameters and press save.
-The configuration file will then be saved to the service directory and reloaded to the application.
+Simply fill in your parameters on the settings page and press save.
+The configuration file will then be saved and used by the hyperion-webos backend service.

-Simply press start after the application ended loading.
+Simply press start after the application ended loading on the service page.

-### How to install
+### How to install (Outdated)
 Easy way:
 Install it directly from HBChannel https://github.com/webosbrew/webos-homebrew-channel.
 It's published at the repo: https://repo.webosbrew.org/apps/